mmore500/downstream/joss/paper.md

 A key goal of Downstream is efficient scaling to large buffer sizes and deep stream durations.
 To test the library's performance, we conducted empirical benchmarking trials of Python site selection methods.
-Shown in Figure \autoref{fig:benchmark}, we observed consistent execution time across both buffer size and stream depth (i.e., number of data points processed).
+Shown in \autoref{fig:benchmark}, we observed consistent execution time across both buffer size and stream depth (i.e., number of data points processed).
 Statistical analysis detects no significant differences in execution time between conditions ($\alpha=0.05$; Kruskal-Wallis; $n=5$).

 <!--